SimonSubokLee/ston-docs-son/admin/bypass.kr.rst

    !HEADER[referer] & !HEADER[user-agent], bypass  // Always bypass
    $URL[/source/public.zip]                        // Depends on the default setting

-The priority will be as below.
+The priority of actions is listed below:

 1. No-Cache bypass
 2. Bypass is stated in bypass.txt